-Educate: Educate your family on the importance of prayer – It should be known that you are not considered a Muslim if you do not fulfil the five pillars of Islam, and praying five times a day is one of those pillars.
+Educate: Educate your family on the importance of prayer – It should be known that prayer is one of the five pillars of Islam.

 Prayer Time Reminders: If you live in a country that does not have the Adhan (the call to prayer) then you can use an alternate method to remind your family of the time of prayer.
 Such an alternative method is an electronic clock that you can program to have the Adhan recitation play aloud at certain times.
-Another option is to have a reminder on a cell phone or iPad that will go off at the time you set it to; you can read how to do this by reading my post, Salah Reminders.
-Another tip is having a calendar on each floor of your home, thus making the prayer times easily accessible.
+Another option is to have a reminder on a cell phone or iPad that will go off at the time you set it to.
+Another tip is having a salah calendar on each floor of your home, thus making the prayer times easily accessible.

 Wudhu Often: One of the reasons people may be hesitant to pray is because of laziness.
-Some individuals might miss prayer simply because they don’t want to perform Wudhu; however if you already are in a state of Wudhu you may be more motivated towards performing Salat.
-One way to be in a state of Wudhu more often is to Wudhu each time after you go to the bathroom.
-If you have to wash your hands anyways, then you might as well perform Wudhu; this way when the prayer time comes around you can pray right away.
+Some individuals might miss prayer simply because they don’t want to perform wudhu; however if you already are in a state of wudhu you may be more motivated towards performing your prayers.
+One way to be in a state of wudhu more often is to wudhu each time after you go to the bathroom.
+If you have to wash your hands anyways, then you might as well perform wudhu; this way when the prayer time comes around you can pray right away.

 Create A Schedule: Plan a schedule that works around the prayer times.
 If you leave the house make sure you have performed the latest prayer, and plan to come home before the next prayer time ends.